rodegerdts/Pyalmanac/README.md

 ## Requirements

-&emsp;Most of the computation is done by the free Ephem library.
+&emsp;Astronomical computation is done by the free Ephem library.
 &emsp;Typesetting is typically done by MiKTeX or TeX Live.
 &emsp;Here are the requirements/recommendations: